Georgge/essential-css/README.md

 # essential-css
- Mini framework with the essentials of CSS to your web .
-Made with the right approach for the modern web.
+ Mini library with the essentials of CSS.

- Now we work on growing this.
+ Made with love and stylus.